 Are you exasperated with your dry, flaky skin?
 Would you rather wash your face with water than take the plunge with some unknown beauty products?
 Hypersensitive skin can be challenging to live with but we’re here to share with you some ways to cope and restore the ZEN back to your skin.

 As we all know, sensitive skin is more reactive than normal skin, and more prone to irritation (think PMS!).
 Tingling sensations and itchiness are common complaints, and sometimes, these feelings of discomfort can affect our mental well-being and negatively impact our daily lives.
-If you’re unsure of your skin type, read our previous post on What’s Your Skin Type.
+Unsure of your skin type?
+A must-read: What’s Your Skin Type

 While everyone’s skin reacts differently under certain circumstances, common conditions/irritants that can cause sensitivity include harsh beauty products, environmental pollutants, sleep deprivation, fluctuating hormones and stress.
 It is essential to know your own skin triggers so as to maintain a semblance of balance and well-being and to prevent (as much as possible!) adverse reactions to the various stimulants.
 It can be an arduous journey but don’t fret!
 Here’s 6 skincare tips to help ease your frustrations.